 Okavango Delta, 45 minutes

 Get a fresh perspective on the vast wilderness of Africa with a once-in-a-lifetime view only a select few will ever see.
+Enjoy the Hippos in the waterways and Elephant and Buffalo in the tree line.
+Gaze at the winding water channels as they make their way through the Delta.

 Optional activity prices are subject to change and can fluctuate in relation to the high/low season and the number of people on a specific excursion.
 Not all excursions listed here may be available, due to season, or weather conditions.
 As generally not a lot of time is spent in start/end cities, you may want to arrange to arrive early, or stay longer after the trip in order to allow sufficient time to participate in optional activities there.